rcbops/rpc-openstack/RELEASING.md

 On top of it, if you want to skip certain parts of the workflow, you can use the --do-not-<worfklow part> in the CLI to skip them.

+The workflow parts are:
+* --do-not-publish-release: Do not publish a github release for this tag
+* --do-not-update-milestones: Do not update github milestones
+* --do-not-file-docs-issue: Do not create a docs issue for this release
+  --do-not-change-files-with-release-version: Do not update code intree.

 Example:
 ```